Lecithin is a type of fat found in every cell of our body. Lecithin consists, among other things, of phosphorus, vitamin B and fatty acids.

 The entire human body needs lecithin.
 The brain, liver, and heart need lecithin in the largest quantities.

-Phosphorus is one of the most important building blocks for our bodies.
+Phosphorus is one of the essential building blocks for our bodies.
 Phosphorus makes up 1 percent of your entire body.
-The B vitamins are especially important for the metabolism, the production of enzymes and also for healthy blood.
+The B vitamins are especially critical for the metabolism, the production of enzymes, and also for healthy blood.

-Nowadays our current (western) diet does not contain enough lecithin, which is why more and more people use lecithin supplements.
+Nowadays, our current diet does not contain enough lecithin, which is why more and more people use lecithin supplements.

 What foods contain lecithin?